 The Cadmium Sulphide light-meter and the PX625 Mercury button cell

-The Cadmium Sulphide light-meter of the Rollei 35 was designed for the PX625 Mercury cell.
+The Rollei 35 is equipped with a Cadmium Sulphide exposure meter.
+The result is read from a rotating coil galvanometer on the top of the camera.
+It was designed for the PX625 Mercury cell.
 It is not available anymore for environmental reasons.
 It was “replaced” by the PX625A (A for alkaline) cell.
 It is not an acceptable replacement for the Mercury cell.
 First of all the 625A supplies 1.5 Volt instead of 1.35 Volt for the Mercury cell.
 The Rollei 35 has an electrical circuit that cannot compensate for the difference.
-It means the lightmeter will have to be re-calibrated.
+It means the light-meter will have to be re-calibrated.
 A more serious problem is the discharge curve.
 Mercury cells keep a steady voltage of 1.35 V until they die.
 The voltage of Alkaline cells drifts down from 1.55 V to less than 1.35 V. There is no way the light meter can be properly re-calibrated for this drifting voltage.

 There are two ways to proceed: One way is to stay with 1.35 V, at least for the time being.
 This is the way to go when your Rollei 35 has no obvious need for a service.
 No re-calibration of the light-meter is needed for the following solutions.